|

 Vicarage Lane; Marylebone; Old Bailey; Williams's

-Boiled-Beef House; Waterloo Bridge; Belvederer Road;
+Boiled-Beef House; Waterloo Bridge; Belvederer

-St Thomas's Hospital; The Thames; Vaclav's Club
+Road; St Thomas's Hospital; The Thames; Vaclav's

 Story: Holmes invites one of his